 Specifies that the checked out project is updated when it is copied.
-If specified, the project is checked out without a work area and is updated according to the project grouping's setting that indicates whether the baseline and tasks should be refreshed.
+If specified, the project is checked out without a work area and is updated according to the setting for the project grouping that indicates whether the baseline and tasks should be refreshed.
 If the project has a maintained work area, the project is synchronized.
-The default is $-no_u|-no_update$.
+The default is

+'''

+-no_u | -no_update.

+'''

+'''

 -versions old_version:new_version,old_version:new_version,...

+'''